Why study Art: Concentration Studio Art at APSU?

 You will develop a personal style or vision and execute it across a variety of media, ideas, and creative activities through critical making and critical analysis.

-You will gain the writing and communication skills neccessary to effectively translate your personal style into a focused relevant conversation about your own work and the work of others.
+You will gain the writing and communication skills necessary to effectively translate your personal style into a focused relevant conversation about your own work and the work of others.

 You will gain a knowledge of significant works and movements in the canon of world art and design, which includes both formal and iconographic styles.